Electives and Non-call Rotations

 Two weeks of the rotation will be spent with concentrated focus on the management HIV.
 You rotate through several outpatient HIV clinics run by the Infectious Diseases Department.

-At UMass we are excited to announce the development of a new Ambulatory Care block.
-This block is performed by all three classes with a focus on outpatient primary care.
+The Ambulatory Care Block (ABC) is performed by all three classes with a focus on outpatient primary care.
 Residents will spent 2-4 half day sessions each week in their primary care continuity clinic.
 In addition residents receive exposure to specific topics such as Geriatrics and Gender Health.
 During your time you will have a variety of scheduled activities to broaden your experience with the geriatric population.
 These activities include nursing home visits, home care evaluations, wound care teaching and exposure to community geriatric programs.
 The Gender component is designed to offer an intense learning experience in a vital area of ambulatory medicine often neglected in traditional residency training programs.
 You will work closely with a number of community- and university-based gynecologists and urologists.
 The experience reflects common problems you are apt to encounter in an outpatient practice.
 The experience will include sessions in urology as well as the breast clinic.
 At the end of the rotation, residents will have a greater degree of comfort in dealing with the management of gender-specific health issues.